Photo: Sarah Henderson, Portland

-For the award’s second year, we are making a few changes.
+For the award’s second iteration, we are making a few changes.
 First, we ask that operations self-nominate.

 The big news is that in 2010, the International year of Biodiversity, the Oregon Ecotourism Conference will feature the winners and host a web marketing workshop.
 Mark your calendar.
 We’ll share the best lessons learned.

 En el segundo ano del premio, se han realizado algunos pequeños cambios.
 Primero, solicitamos a los operadores a auto nominarse.

 La gran noticia es que el 2010, es el Ano Internacional de la Biodiversidad, la Conferencia de Ecoturismo (Portland, Oregon) será anfitriona de un taller acerca mercadodecnia que asistirá los ganadores.
 Anota tu agenda.
 Compartimos las mejores las lecciones aprendidas.

 Two awards will be given – one from a popular count and one from a jury.
 All of the nominees will be given the proper recognition.

 • Winning website will be showcased during at a tourism conference

 • Winning websites will be featured on the Planeta.com and the CBD websites

 Dos premios se entregarán – uno elegido por voto popular y uno por el jurado.
 Todos los candidatos recibirán reconocimiento.